 Social Security Disability (SSD) benefits provide an important safety net for hundreds of thousands of U.S. citizens who can’t work due to serious injuries or illnesses.
 Unfortunately, the process involved in applying for those benefits can be a stressful and intimidating one — so much so that many people turn back before they even start.

 Applying for SSD benefits doesn’t have to be an overwhelming process, especially when you partner with an attorney like David L. Hood who has experience working with the Social Security Administration (SSA) and handling disability claims.
-In this article, we’ll explore several important reasons why hiring an experienced SSD attorney might be the right choice in your case.
+In this article, we’ll explore several important reasons to hire a lawyer for your SSD claim.

 SSD Lawyers May Provide Expertise, Experience, and Resources